LeNPaul/Lagrange/README-DRAFT.md

 In the `settings.yml` and `authors.yml` files found in the `_data` folder, you will be able to customize your site settings, such as the title of your site, what shows up in your menu, and social media information.
 To make author organization easier, especially if you have multiple authors, all author information is stored in the `authors.yml` file.

 ### Adding Menu Pages

+The menu pages are found in the `menu` folder in the root directory, and can be added to your menu in the `settings.yml` file.

 ## Features